andrew-spears/andrew-spears.github.io/_tabs/about-me.md

 ## Other Interests

-In undergrad, I was a sprinter on MIT's Varsity Track & Field team.
+I am a sprinter on MIT's Varsity Track & Field team.
 I play classical piano and enjoy chess, go, and volleyball.

 ---